dockur/windows/readme.md

     Then follow these steps:

-    - Start the container and wait until the ISO download is completed.
-If needed, you can view this progress in the Docker log.
-Wait until you see the message ```BdsDxe: starting Boot```.
+    - Start the container and wait until the ISO download is finished.
+If needed, you can view the progress in the Docker log.

     - Connect to port 8006 of the container in your web browser, you will see the Windows installation screen.